amorten/openlis/README.md

 #### Notes:
 * Instead of a list or Numpy array of `keys`, you may input a single `key` to any of the above functions.
-* Submitting multiple keys at a time is significantly faster than submitting single keys repeatedly.
+* When using `IndexStructurePacked`, submitting multiple keys at a time is significantly faster than submitting single keys repeatedly.
      * Select, Insert and Delete all run inference on all of the input `keys` as a single batch, which can be faster than running inference on one key at a time.
      * Insert and Delete, as currently implemented in `IndexStructurePacked` require O(n+k) time, where n is the size of the data set and k is the number of keys to insert or delete.
 Repeated single-key insertions or deletions would instead require O(kn) time.
+* When using `IndexStructureGapped`, key insertion fails when the array runs out of gaps (and a warning is sent to stdout).
+The user should periodically use `rmi_db.rescale(...)` to create additional gaps in the key array.
+Having a sufficient number of gaps is important for fast insertion.

+####Notes:
+* In a future implementation of `IndexStructurePacked`, perhaps the key array could expand automatically whenever the gaps become too sparse after a call to `rmi_db.insert(...)`.

 ### Don't forget to retrain the model!